What is PDXchange?

 - Eligible for entrance into Portland State University (ask us if you are uncertain)

-- Eligibility for the Pell Grant (applied for through FAFSA - the Federal Application for Federal Student Aid) or the Oregon Opportunity Grant or Oregon Promise Grant.
+- Eligibility for the Pell Grant (applied for through FAFSA - the Federal Application for Federal Student Aid) or the Oregon Opportunity Grant.

 When is the application deadline?

 Applications for PDXchange Program are accepted on a rolling basis.
 Priority consideration given to students who apply before February 1, 2018.

 Application, Acceptance and Preparation: (The SOONER you can meet these deadlines BETTER)

 November 7th, 2017: Applications Available

 April 15th, 2018: Application Due

 April-May, 2017: Student Interviews

 May-June, 2017: Admissions Decisions Made